 The Group's principal financial liabilities comprise loans and borrowings, trade payables and notes payable, payables to related parties, negative fair value of interest rate swaps and contribution to social and sports funds.
 The main purpose of these financial liabilities is to raise finance for the Group's operations.
-The Group has various financial assets such as trade receivables and notes receivable, receivables from related parties, loans granted to LNG companies, loan to a related party, financial assets at FVTPL, equity securities at FVOCI, staff and other receivables and cash and bank balances, which arise directly from its operations.
+The Group has various financial assets such as trade receivables and notes receivable, receivables from related parties, loans granted to LNG companies, positive fair value of interest rate swaps, financial assets at FVOCI, equity investments at FVTPL, staff and other receivables and cash and bank balances, which arise directly from its operations.